JackOfSpade/FBI_Crime_Data_Analysis/README.md

 # Data Source
-- 2010-2016 raw crime data provided by the Federal Bureau of Investigation.
+- 2010-2016 crime data provided by the Federal Bureau of Investigation.
 - https://crime-data-explorer.fr.cloud.gov/downloads-and-docs

 # Which hours of the day is the safest?